 In a biliopancreatic diversion with duodenal switch, a portion of the

-stomach is removed, but the pylorus remains intact.
+stomach is removed but the pylorus remains intact.
 The pylorus controls food drainage from the stomach.
 The pylorus is connected to a lower segment of the intestine.
 The duodenum is connected to the lower

 part of the small intestine.
 The food you eat then bypasses much of the small

-intestine, resulting in fewer calories absorbed and weight loss.
+intestine.
+This results in fewer calories absorbed and weight loss.

 Primary Medical Reviewer